sunny-b/RubyTutor/README.md

 # >> to see all of the methods available.
 ```

-All descriptions were copied from [Ruby-Docs](https://ruby-doc.org/)
+All descriptions were copied and edited from [Ruby-Docs](https://ruby-doc.org/)

 ### available_methods